euctrl-pru/aiu-portal/content/about/disclaimer.md

 ---
-title: "Copyright notice and Disclaimer"
+title: "Copyright notice and disclaimer"
+description: "About the legal use of content and materials published."
 ---

 This data is published by EUROCONTROL for information purposes.